 - Upon first ever use, burn for at least two hours, or until the entire surface has turned to liquid wax.
 This will help prolong the life of your candle.

 - Trim wick to 1/8” before each lighting.
 This will maintain an even and clean burn.
 Use a wick trimmer for a perfect trim.

 - It is recommended that after burning the candle for four hours, extinguish, and allow to cool for two hours.
 Re-trim before relighting.

 - Avoid placing your candles where they will be directly exposed to sunlight or harsh indoor lighting, such as a spotlight.
 Candles may fade if they are left in bright light for an extended period of time.

 - Always burn candles on a stable, heat resistant surface.
 This can help prevent heat damage to underlying surfaces and prevent glass containers from breaking.

-- To prevent heat damage to underlying surfaces, discontinue use of a candle when ½” of wax remains at the bottom of the jar.
+- EXTINGUISH and DISCONTINUE use of a candle when ½” of wax remains at the bottom of the jar.

 - Keep wax pool free from wick and other debris at all times.

 - Never use a knife or sharp object to remove wax drippings from a glass holder.
 It might scratch, weaken, or cause the glass to break upon subsequent use.